GhadeerElmkaiel/Collect_Dataset/README.md

 **collectRealsense:**
-This function is for collecting the images from the realsense2 camera
+This function is for collecting the images from the realsense2 camera The dataset will be saved in the path *dataset/rs/image*: for rgb images
+*dataset/rs/depth*: for depth images

 **collectZed:**
-This function is for collecting the images from the Zed camera
+This function is for collecting the images from the Zed camera The dataset will be saved in the path *dataset/z/image_l*: for left camera rgb images *dataset/z/image_r*: for right camera rgb images *dataset/z/depth*: for depth images (alligned with left camera)

 _______________________________________________________
 ## args.py